aboehm/pysyslogclient/README.md

 # pysyslogclient

-Syslog client for python (RFC3164/5424) for UNIX and Windows
+Syslog client for Python (RFC 3164/5424) for UNIX and Windows

 ## Description